GenomicsAotearoa/metagenomics_summer_school/docs/supplementary/supplementary_2.md

     **`projectode`** for this event is `nesi02659`.
 If you are to open a NeSI project for your own research, it will have a unique project code with a prefix to represent your affiliated institute and a five digit number (randomly generated).

-    >Therefore, full path to persistent and nobackup/scratch space will be in the format of
+    >Therefore, full path to persistent and nobackup/scratch file systems will be in the format of

     * **`/nesi/project/nesi02659`**
     * **`/nesi/nobackup/nesi02659`**